puppetlabs/puppet/references/man/apply.md

 manifests.

-When provided with a modulepath, via command line or config file, puppet apply can effectively mimic the catalog that would be served by puppet master with access to the same modules, although there are some subtle differences.
+When provided with a modulepath, via command line or config file, puppet apply can effectively mimic the catalog that would be served by Puppet Server with access to the same modules, although there are some subtle differences.
 When combined with scheduling and an automated system for pushing manifests, this can be used to implement a serverless Puppet site.

-Most users should use \'puppet agent\' and \'puppet master\' for site-wide manifests.
+Most users should use \'puppet agent\' and \'puppet server\' for site-wide manifests.

 ## OPTIONS